Harevasu/Facial_Expression_Recognition/README.md

 pred = model.predict(img)
 ```
 ● The predicted emotion label is then overlaid on the original frame using OpenCV's putText function.<br>
-● The processed frame with the predicted emotion label is displayed using imshow.<br><br>
+● The processed frame with the predicted emotion label is displayed using imshow.<br>
 ● The loop continues until the user presses the 'c' key.
 ```python
 if cv2.waitKey(1) & 0xFF==ord("c"):